 Review this file, which is similar to the table displayed in Tapestri Designer.
 It contains additional information like when a target resolves into more than one region.
 This file lists the regions that a target is resolved to, and you can review and update some of the targets by providing more specific details, such as adding the transcript ID to the HGVS target or a specific region of interest.

 This file lists the targets covered by each amplicon in catalog panels, and the flag for high GC in predesigned and custom panels.
+This file can be used to create a custom panel with the predesigned workflow.
 Carefully review this file.